sfeir-open-source/sfeir-school-rxjs/docs/markdown/05-factory-subject/03-shareables.md

 <!-- .slide: class="transition bg-blue" -->

-# Sharable stream
+# Shareable stream

 ##==##

-# Sharable steam
+# Shareable steam

 ## Share a stream to multiple Observers

 <br>

-The main idea is to share a stream amoung multiples observers but without replaying the totality of the stream.
+The main idea is to share a stream among multiple observers but without replaying the totality of the stream.
 We want to deal with **concatAll()**

 <br>
-It could helps us to save memory, avoid multiples call to backend, ...
+It could help us to save memory, avoid multiple calls to backend, ...

 <br>